smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/SetInteriorVehicleData/index.md

 Purpose
 : Set RC module settings

-RC.SetInteriorvehicledata represents a request from an application to change settings of requested RC module.
-This RPC can be sent to the HMI for an application that is registered with REMOTE_CONTROL appHMIType and in one of the following states: FULL, LIMITTED, BACKGROUND.
+RC.SetInteriorVehicleData represents a request from an application to change settings of requested RC module.
+This RPC can be sent to the HMI for an application that is registered with REMOTE_CONTROL appHMIType and in one of the following states: FULL, LIMITED, BACKGROUND.
 Module signed by the application in such request has to be available on HMI and allowed for control change settings

 !!! must